kibal4iw/ticktick-linux/README.md

 Just put the directory in /opt and click on ticktick-app-for-linux executable file for lunch it

 ## Add .desktop (optional)
-Create .desktop for create an alias and lauch ticktick
+Create .desktop for create an alias and launch Ticktick